-Chicken Spaghetti
+Chicken Spaghetti Recipe

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-When it’s time to eat, Chicken Spaghetti is comfort food that delights everyone.
+When it’s time to eat, this Chicken Spaghetti Recipe is comfort food that delights everyone.
 This easy recipe is a heavenly combination of noodles, chicken, and red peppers in a creamy sauce, with lots of melted cheese.

 Chicken spaghetti being scooped out of a green casserole dish.